- Fire Safety

 - Be prepared for unexpected hazards.
 BE ALERT!

 - Fatigue is a serious risk on the job.
 If you are tired, slow down, get help, or switch to a task that doesn't require as much precision.
 Never let too little sleep jeopardize your safety.

 - If you are not sure what to do or how to do it, ask.
 Never go ahead on a job unless you know what you are doing, what the risks are, and how to protect yourself.

 - Think of safety as one of your most important job responsibilities.
 Before starting each job, plan it out.
 Think about tools, materials, and protective equipment you will need and the procedures you will follow.

 - Keep your work area clear of potential hazards such as items that you could trip over or bump into, materials that could catch fire, or chemicals that could spill.

 - Never ignore a safety hazard.
 Either fix it or report it.

-- Report all incidents and near misses to your supervisor and the Safety and Environmental Health Office.
+- Report all incidents and near misses to your supervisor and the Office of Safety.